Q.1 Which type of drug cimetidine is?

 Answer: Mixture of synthetic estrogen and progesterone derivatives.

-Q.29 Name one bactericidal antibiotics.
+Q.29 Name one bactericidal antibiotic.

-Q.30 Name one bacteriostatic antibiotics.
+Q.30 Name one bacteriostatic antibiotic.

 Q.31 What type of drug is chloramphenicol?